esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

         * Wait for the dynamodb target global table to be in ACTIVE status. [describe_global_table](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeGlobalTable.html) method
         * Use the shared SSM Document as the step to avoid duplicates

-1. `RecoveryTime`
+1. `OutputRecoveryTime`
     * Type: aws:executeScript
     * Inputs:
         * `StartExecutionTime`: pass `StartExecutionTime` value from the `RecordStartTime` step
     * Outputs:
-        * `OutputRecoveryTime`: The time difference between the first step and last step for recovery (RTO).
+        * `RecoveryTime`: The time difference between the first step and last step for recovery (RTO).
     * Explanation:
         * Calculate the time difference it takes to recover the dynamodb target table from the source table